twisted/pydoctor/README.rst

      ``BASE_URL`` is the base for the generated links, it is mandatory if loading the inventory from a file.
   - Pydoctor now supports linking to arbitrary intersphinx references with Sphinx role ``:external:``.
-  - Other common Sphinx reference roles like ``:ref:``, ``:any:``, ``:class:``, ``py:*``, etc are now properly interpreted (instead of stripping the with a regex).
+  - Other common Sphinx reference roles like ``:ref:``, ``:any:``, ``:class:``, ``py:*``, etc are now properly interpreted (instead of being simply stripping from the docstring).

 pydoctor 23.9.1
 ^^^^^^^^^^^^^^^